sergioacg/Model-Predictive-Control-Tuning/MPC-Tuning/README.md

 For detailed information on how to use this function, please refer to the following article:

 Giraldo, Sergio A. C., Príamo A. Melo, and Argimiro R. Secchi.
 2022.
 "Tuning of Model Predictive Controllers Based on Hybrid Optimization" Processes 10, no. 2: 351. https://doi.org/10.3390/pr10020351

+# System Scaling in MPC Controllers

+When designing an MPC controller, whether for linear or nonlinear cases, it is essential to properly scale the system.
+This helps to avoid ill-conditioning issues in the matrices, improves numerical stability, and leads to better controller performance.

+## Linear Case

+For linear MPC implementation, the system model can be scaled by minimizing the conditioning number of the matrix G(z), where G(z) represents the linear model of the system, y(z) = G(z)u(z):

+\`\`\`latex
+\underset{\mathbf{L,R}}{\rm min}\ \beta[\mathbf{L}\mathbf{G}(z)\mathbf{R}],
+\`\`\`

+Here, L and R are diagonal matrices, and β[G] is the conditioning number of the matrix G. The scaled model, y_s(z) = Ly(z) and u_s(z) = R^{-1}u(z), obtained from the equation above, is used for simulation and controller design.

+## Nonlinear Case (NMPC)

+For the nonlinear case using NMPC, we can employ the ScaleFactor property of the nlmpc object.
+Here's an explanation of how the ranges Urange, Yrange, and Xrange are determined:

+1. Urange: This range is determined by calculating the difference between the maximum and minimum values of the manipulated variables (umax - umin).

+2. Yrange: This range is calculated by taking the difference between the maximum and minimum values of the controlled variables (xmax(xc) - xmin(xc)).

+3. Xrange: This range is calculated by taking the difference between the maximum and minimum values of the state variables (xmax - xmin).

+The ScaleFactor property is then set for each manipulated variable, output variable, and state variable in the nlmpc object.

+Here is an example of setting the ScaleFactors for the manipulated variables, output variables, and state variables:

+\`\`\`matlab
+% NMPC Scales
+% set input and output range
+Urange = umax-umin;
+Yrange = xmax(xc)-xmin(xc);
+Xrange = xmax - xmin;
+% scale manipulated variables
+for i = 1:nu
+    nlobj_proj.ManipulatedVariables(i).ScaleFactor = Urange(i);
+end
+% scale outputs
+for i = 1:ny
+    nlobj_proj.OV(i).ScaleFactor = Yrange(i);
+end
+% scale states
+for i = 1:nx
+    nlobj_proj.States(i).ScaleFactor = Xrange(i);
+end
+\`\`\`

+By properly scaling the system, the controller can achieve better performance and numerical stability.